emilyvansyoc/fungi-gwas/README.md

 2. `SNPNexus.R` parses the results from SNP annotation done through SNPNexus web browser
 3. `GTEx.R` fetches FAV-eQTLs using the lookup table from GTEx v10
 4. `phewas.R` parses the PheWEB results from a text file (FAVs were searched in the PheWEB database and top hits pulled by hand - strongly do not recommend but no code-able options) and performs a validation analysis using the ieugwasr R package
+5. `MR.R` performs Mendelian Randomization using the Two-Sample MR package
+6. `all_Kazachstania.R` takes the phyloseq objects of ITS data from public datasets (see Re-analysis of public ITS data below) and does PERMANOVA on each, then plots (creates Figure S4)

+### Figure generation
+1. `Figure1.R`
+2. `Figure2.R`
+3. `Figure3.R`  (includes minor stats for Kazachstania comparisons)

+### Re-analysis of public ITS data

+The script `my-its-pipeline.sh` in the folder `ITS_reanalysis` takes a Bioproject accession number and prefix of Biosample runs (i.e., "SRR" for American data, "ERR" for data uploaded to the European Nucleotide Archive that is also hosted on SRA).
+The pipeline then retrieves the data from SRA, runs primer removal if a fasta file of primer sequences is supplied, and then runs the standard VSEARCH pipeline for quality control, OTU clustering, and taxonomic assignment on a user-supplied database.
+It finally runs an Rscript to convert VSEARCH output into a phyloseq object and writes an R data file.
+This relies on a micromamba environment but can be replaced with any conda environment with the necessary softwares, or running without conda assuming that each software is accessible in PATH.
+The other scripts in this folder are called by the main 'my-its-pipeline.sh' script.
+*Note: this is currently set up to use only paired-end data and will fail if single-end data is supplied*